mckornfield/goodman-cookbook/_pastas/05-skillet-ziti.md

 layout: recipe
 title: Skillet Ziti, Chicken, Broccoli and Asiago Cheese
 serving_info: Serves 4 to 6
-anecdote: Whenever we make this for company we get excellent comments.
-This is a quick recipe to prepare.
-The pitting of the olives is the most time consuming part.
 imageurl: https://www.centercutcook.com/wp-content/uploads/2014/02/skillet-baked-ziti-7.jpg
 ---
 <!-- Ingredients -->